Amrishkush/Hitesh-sir-javascript/10_classes_and_oop/notes.md

+this we are going to study
 # javascript and classes
+Under the hood its a based on prototypes only class introduced in javascript in ES6 this class we see in Javascript is basically syntax of class quoting on prototype mechanisms purely its not classes to make c++ and java programmer introduced class syntax similar in js it basically based on prototype only

 ## OOP

 ## Object
 - collection of properties and methods
 - toLowerCase

 ## why use OOP